background

 • Conducting a gap analysis

-• Addressing vulnerabilities
+• Identifying and addressing vulnerabilities

-• Developing information security policies and security practices
+• Developing information security policies and procedures

 • Establishing access controls and asset management